 Bottle glass includes both case and wine bottle glass.

-Architectural artifacts include (as noted) red and yellow brick, plaster/mortar, iron nails,
+Architectural artifacts include red and yellow brick, plaster/mortar, iron nails,

 29 window glass fragments, four window lead fragments, and 85 fragments of dressed stone.